stefan-hoeck/idris2-pack/CONTRIBUTING.md

 map and some details about the structure of the `$HOME/.pack` directory.

+## General Recommendations

+I'd like to have every aspect of *pack* reasonably well documented.
+Contributors are therefore kindly asked to consider the following guidelines:

+* When adding a new *pack* command, make sure it is explained in the `README` as well as in the command line help text (see `Pack.CmdLn.Opts.usageInfo`).
+In addition, make sure to support tab completion for the command (see `Pack.CmdLn.Completion).

+* When adding a new command line option, the same as for new commands holds: It should be well documented and support tab completion.
+In addition, consider to allow users to permanently set this option in the `$HOME/.pack/user/pack.toml` file.

+* When adding new user settings, *micropack* should include these in its automatically generated `pack.toml` file (annotated with a short explanation).

 ## Directory Layout

 The root directory *pack* works on is located at `$HOME/.pack`,